 Interest Rate Risk: Gilt funds with 10 year constant duration have a higher interest rate risk than other debt funds.
 These funds are sensitive to interest rate fluctuations as it invests in government securities with long Macaulay duration.
 Therefore, these funds are affected when the interest rates rise as the bond prices fall, leading to negative returns.

 Gilt with 10 year constant duration mutual funds is suitable for investors looking for long term fixed income investment.
 Also, these investors seek minimum risk from their investments as the fund invests in government bonds which are the safest instruments.
 Since these funds invest in government bonds with a fixed duration of 10 years, they may offer higher returns in a falling interest rate scenario.

 Moreover, the government securities that the fund invests in has a sovereign rating.
 Thus, it does not default on the principal and interest payments on government bonds.
 Investors with low risk tolerance levels can invest in gilt with 10 year constant duration mutual funds.

 Investment in gilt funds can help investors diversify their portfolio.
 Also, it may offer higher returns in comparison to bank fixed deposits.
 Furthermore, it offers tax-efficient returns compared to fixed deposits for investors in higher income tax brackets.
+However, as per the Finance Bill 2023, from April 1st 2023, capital gains from gilt funds will be taxed as per the investor’s IT slab rate.
 Overall, proper financial planning is required before investing in gilt mutual funds.

 Some years have been favourable for gilt funds in India due to the falling interest rate regime.
 For instance, 2019 was a favourable year where the funds gave double-digit returns.
 However, the interest rates movements are not unidirectional.
 There are chances of negative returns as they are highly volatile.
 Therefore, investors have to proceed with caution based on the interest rate cuts.